-The rearranged bulletin boards have been a success.
-Job notices and similar information is placed on the bulletin board closest to the door.
+The bulletin boards have been a success.
 Community activities and opportunities are displayed on the east outer wall of the chair room.
-Library related programs are displayed on the prominent north outer wall of the chair room
+Library related programs are displayed on the prominent north outer wall of the chair room.

 A display area consisting of 2 small tables and wall hung racks has been maintained for non-profit, public service type announcements, news magazines, bus timetables and flyers.